sarumbu/FirstRepo/readme.md

-This is to learn the Source Control Management concepts
+This is the second round of update to this file to check git push pull and statusgit status